Jelangbam/FalconPunchBot/README.md

 # FalconPunchBot

 FalconPunchBot is a personal Discord sound bot using [Discord.js](https://discord.js.org/) that is primarily for playing short soundclips to voice channels.
+I have only tested the bot on Windows, but should work on any OS.

 ## Features
 Currently supports: